 In this tutorial, you’ll learn about turning multiple calendar type layouts into a tabular format using Power Query in Power BI.
 You’ll learn how to transform multiple files instead of a single file from a folder.
+You may watch the full video of this tutorial at the bottom of this blog.

 This tutorial will also teach you how to fill gaps in your data and how to harvest them in Power BI.